Introduction

 Examples:

-- She caretakes for elders.
+- She cares for elders.

-- He caretakes for animals.
+- He cares for animals.

 35. Minister To